gleonato/whisper-ec2-aws/README.md

 Your environment is now set up and ready to use the Whisper on AWS framework.

-export from whatsapp

-g5g.xlarge

-files to be deleted:
+s3 files to be deleted:
 output/transcription-all.txt
 output/chat_txt_output.txt

+local file:
 py/transcription_progress.json